YongoDavid/DEMO-2024-SEPTEMBER/README.md

 # DEMO-2024-SEPTEMBER
-I AM PROUD OF YOU ONCE AGAIN DAVID, YOU HAVE DONE REALLY WELL THESE PAST FEW MONTHS AND YOU CANT STOP NOW, KEEP GOING , KEEP GRINDING YOU CAN DO ANYTHING YOU OUT YOUR MND TO.
+I AM PROUD OF YOU ONCE AGAIN DAVID, YOU HAVE DONE REALLY WELL THESE PAST FEW MONTHS AND YOU CANT STOP NOW, KEEP GOING , KEEP GRINDING YOU CAN DO ANYTHING YOU PUT YOUR MND TO.
 LETS GO CRAZY THIS MONTH AGAIN.

 SEP-01